mboyea/nixos-config/README.md

 # Matthew Boyea's NixOS Config

-## A NixOS configuration using disko, impermanence, & nix home manager.
+## A NixOS configuration using Disko, Impermanence, & Nix Home Manager

-These configuration files are to be used during the installation of [NixOS] to create my perferred Linux PC in a declarative manner.
+These configuration files are to be used during the installation of [NixOS] to create my preferred Linux PC in a declarative manner.

 * [Disko] is used to partition drives declaratively.
 * [Impermanence] is used to wipe most of the filesystem on every boot, reverting non-declarative changes to the system.